Ruitulyu/KAS-Analyzer/README.md

 >Please see also the [FAQ](https://github.com/Ruitulyu/KAS-pipe2/wiki), which we update regularly.

->If you have any questions about the KAS-pipe2, please post your questions [to github discussions](https://github.com/Ruitulyu/KAS-pipe2/discussions).
+>If you have any questions about the KAS-pipe2, please post your questions to [github discussions](https://github.com/Ruitulyu/KAS-pipe2/discussions).

->For more specific **troubleshooting, feedback, and tool suggestions**, please post [to github issue](https://github.com/Ruitulyu/KAS-pipe2/issues) or send emails to the authors: lvruitu@gmail.com.
+>For more specific **troubleshooting, feedback, and tool suggestions**, please post to [github issue](https://github.com/Ruitulyu/KAS-pipe2/issues) or send emails to the authors: lvruitu@gmail.com.

 -----------------------------------------

 ### Installation

-**Install by cloning this repository:**
+**Install by cloning KAS-pipe2 git repository on github:**

-You can install KAS-pipe2 on command line (linux/mac) by cloning this git repository on github :
+You can install KAS-pipe2 on command line (linux/mac) by cloning git repository on github:

 	$ git clone https://github.com/Ruitulyu/KAS-pipe2.git
 	$ cd KAS-pipe2